ijt/php-docs-samples/appengine/standard/wordpress/README.md

 gcloud alpha billing projects link --billing-account=${account?} ${proj?}
 ```

-6. Create a Cloud SQL instance and db:
+6. Create the Cloud SQL instance and db:
 ```sh
 proj=[ID OF YOUR PROJECT]  # if working in an existing project db_tier=db-f1-micro  # See https://cloud.google.com/sql/pricing for more choices